jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - a subpoena is used to compel the subject to surrender the evidence
     - a law enforcement officer while performing a legally permissible duty, and with probable cause to believe is associated with criminal activity seizes visible evidence
     - a search warrant is used to confiscate evidence without giving the subject an opportunity to alter it
-    - a law enforcement officer collects evidence when exigent circumstances exists
+    - a law enforcement officer collects evidence when exigent circumstances exist
   - Five rules of evidence: five evidence characteristics providing the best chance of surviving legal and other scrutiny:
     - **authentic**: evidence is not fabricated or planted, and can be proven through crime scene photos, or bit-for-bit copies of storage
     - **accurate**: evidence that has integrity (not been modified)